Skip to main content

 • Add tomatoes, chilies, cumin, coriander, cayenne, turmeric, and salt, and cook 3 minutes.

-• Add the cooked lentils to the pot.
+• Add the cooked lentils to the pot, with more water as needed.
 Stir and add more salt to taste.

 • When ready to serve, turn off heat and add lemon juice.